Silver (sometimes called silver dapple; in the Rocky Mountain

 TMV SILVER HAWK (Carbide Smoke X Amanda's Suzie Q),

-2004 dark bay or brown silver dapple colt owned by Tamara Dirrim, Tamars Ventures.
+2004 dark bay or brown silver dapple colt owned by Tamara Dirrim.

 First picture taken in winter coat as a late yearling, fall 2005, courtesy of